lanl/singularity-eos/doc/sphinx/src/modifiers.rst

 * ``UnitSystem`` divides both bounds by the energy unit.
 * ``ShiftedEOS`` adds the shift to both bounds.
 * ``ScaledEOS`` multiplies both bounds by the scale factor.
-Since a negative scale factor is legal, and maps the minimum onto the maximum, the two are swapped in that case so the reported bounds stay ordered.
+Since the scale factor is required to be positive, this preserves their ordering.
 * ``RelativisticEOS`` and ``BilinearRampEOS`` leave energy alone, so the bounds pass through unchanged.
 * ``FlooredEnergy`` clamps energy to the per-density cold curve, which